jukent/koru-jekyll/README.md

 Run `docker-compose up --build` to (re)build the node.js and jekyll images and run the container.

-The latest version of koru-base will be downloaded and be located in the node_modules directory.
-To update koru-base, remove the koru-base directory in /assets and replace it with the version in /node_modules.

 ## Jekyll Development

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.